PyFi: Toward Pyramid-like Financial Image Understanding for VLMs via Adversarial Agents: Experiments

 \textbf{Addressing Financial Decision-Making with Level-wise CoT}, as depicted in Figure~\ref{fig:experiments_finetuning}, is not only reliable but also highly interpretable.
 Specifically, we compare the responses of Qwen2.5-VL-3B-Instruct and \emph{PyFi-QwenVL-3B} --- the latter fine-tuned on \textit{question chains}--- when addressing the financial problem.
 The Qwen2.5-VL-3B-Instruct produces a short and disorganized reasoning process, reflecting its limited financial reasoning capability.
 In contrast, \emph{PyFi-QwenVL-3B} follows a clear, structured, and logical reasoning flow, which is essential for expert-level performance in finance.
-Mirroring the pyramid structure of \textbf{\emph{PyFi}-600K} and the progressively increasing capability level of questions in the \textit{question chains}, our model first addresses basic \textit{PP} questions, then proceeds to \textit{DE} and \textit{CA}, and finally tackles high-level \textit{LR} and \textit{DS}.
+For instance, our model first addresses basic \textit{PP} questions, then proceeds to \textit{DE} and \textit{CA}, and finally tackles high-level \textit{LR} and \textit{DS}.
 This level-wise CoT not only improves answer reliability but also provides a transparent and traceable reasoning path that users can easily follow and verify, making it especially valuable in financial contexts where stakes are high.
 Moreover, experts can inspect this professional decision-making process and provide detailed and direct feedback to further refine the model.

 \textbf{Providing Process Supervision}, in the form of a reward score for each sample in our \textbf{\textit{PyFi-600K}}, enables research into training reliable verifier models, known as process reward models (PRMs), to facilitate checking the correctness of each step generated by financial VLMs.
-Even though, due to space limitations, this paper does not perform such training, we use the reward scores to filter out low-quality samples during both evaluation and fine-tuning, as discussed in the experimental setup.
+Even though, due to space limitations, this paper does not perform such training, we use the reward scores to filter out low-quality samples during both evaluation and fine-tuning.